evilusean/Pysean/LocateSeans/ME-DestructSean.md

 * **Houthi Response:** Using $20k drones to strike multi-billion dollar oil facilities in Saudi/UAE and shipping in the Red Sea.
 * **Outcome:** The 'War of Attrition' has forced Saudi Arabia into long-term peace talks to exit the conflict.

-### Global Depletion & Agricultural Failure Matrix (Post-Hormuz/GCC Collapse - I haven't run the calcs for Strait of Malacca on everything after this - this is JUST the strait of hormuz fallout)
+### Global Depletion & Agricultural Failure Matrix (Post-Hormuz/GCC Collapse - I haven't run the calcs for Bab el-Mandeb on everything after this - this is JUST the strait of hormuz fallout)

 | Country / Region | Population (2026) | Fuel Reserves (Days) | Fertilizer Status (NPK) | 2026 Planting Potential |
 | :--- | :--- | :--- | :--- | :--- |